-Given, however, that we do observe ionizing escape from \objname, and that a young and/or potentially very metal poor stellar population can account for this, we now discuss its physical nature, combining all the \fesc tracers we have analyzed and physical conditions we have derived.
-We caution that comparisons to other LCE samples may be limited by the lack of many LCEs of very high \fesc in the literature.
+However, given that we do observe ionizing escape from \objname, and that a young and/or potentially very metal poor stellar population can account for this, we now discuss its physical nature by combining all the \fesc tracers that we have analyzed and the physical conditions we have derived.
+We caution that comparisons to other LCE samples may be limited by the lack of sufficient LCEs of very high \fesc in the literature.

 The \lya EW is in significant disagreement both with results found at low redshift and at high redshift \citep{FLury2022LzLCS_results,Pahl2021LyCfesc_z3}.
 However, this may be expected for an LCE of very high \fesc, as \objname is likely to be.
 The strength of nebular lines is expected to reduce if significant amounts of ionizing photons escape, as these then no longer go to producing recombination lines like \lya.